drexed/lite-memoize/README.md

 ## Instance

-Instance level memoization is the slowest of the available methods, but provides it provides the most amount of flexibility and control.
+Instance level memoization is the slowest of the available methods, but it provides the most amount of flexibility and control.
 It's very useful for creating services or things where control is paramount like clearing the cache or dumping it to JSON.
+Please read the spec suite to see all available actions.
+Method arguments are automatically watched to cache dynamic values.

 You can access almost all methods in the `instance.rb` file.